 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-In 2009, Microsoft included an image of The Wave in the Windows 7 release.
+In 2009, Microsoft included an image of the formation in the Windows 7 release.
 With that act, Microsoft started a stampede of tourists to visit not only the Wave, but also the desert southwest.
-In fact, The Wave is believed to be the most popular computer Wallpaper image ever.
+In fact, it is believed to be the most popular computer Wallpaper image ever.

 Anyone who visits this area will find impossible not to fall in love with it.
 And as most visitors come to understand, The Wave is just one of many incredible formations.
 Nearby, White Pocket is significantly larger and in many ways, more spectacular than the Wave.
 This guide covers both sites.